RediSearch/RediSearch/docs/docs/reference/Aggregations.md

 returned, or if they have been timed out.

 All idle cursors can be forcefully purged at once using `FT.CURSOR GC idx 0` command.
-By default, RediSearch uses a lazy throttled approach to garbage collection, which collects idle cursors every 500 operations, or every second - whichever is later.
+By default, Search and Query uses a lazy throttled approach to garbage collection, which collects idle cursors every 500 operations, or every second - whichever is later.